Marques Johnson: Media career

+Following up on his UCLA experiences in the media, during his time as a player in Milwaukee he did some work for the local NBC television affiliate, including a piece on playing the Celtics and 76ers where he interviewed Red Auerbach and Julius Erving.

 As his playing career ended, Johnson got into the entertainment business, as he acted in small roles in many films, including White Men Can't Jump, Love and Action in Chicago, Blue Chips, and Forget Paris.
 Johnson is still actively enhancing his creative roots, writing screenplays and short stories.
 His role in the aforementioned White Men Can't Jump as Raymond was praised, and Johnson claims fans still regularly quote the movie to him if they recognize him in public.
+Director Ron Shelton called Johnson fabulous in his famous scene.

 Johnson was the early morning show co-host on the Clippers' flagship radio station, KFWB-AM in Los Angeles.

-Johnson served a color analyst for the Seattle SuperSonics in the late 1990s.
-He was nationally on Fox Sports and Fox Sports 1 as a basketball analyst.
+Johnson served as a color analyst for the Seattle SuperSonics in the late 1990s.
+He was nationally on Fox Sports and Fox Sports 1 and NBA League Pass as a basketball analyst.

 Since 2015, Johnson has worked as both a full-time and part-time analyst for Milwaukee Bucks telecasts on Fox Sports Wisconsin.
+He worked with both Jim Paschke and Gus Johnson.
+In 2018, Johnson won an Emmy as top analyst in the Midwest-Region for his work broadcaster Bucks' games.